 John Rush is an American footballer established, playing fullback for the Winnipeg Blue Bombers in the Canadian Football League (CFL).

 John played successfully at college from 2011 to 2015 and went on to play for the Blue Bombers in 2016.
-Over the next few years he was recognised as a regular team player as well as donating a lot of time to charity and community events.
+Over the next few years he was recognised as a regular team player.
+He also donated a lot of time to charity and community events.

-In the 2019 John was picked for all regular-season games as well as playoffs, posting a career-high seven special-teams tackles, and one more in the playoffs.
+In the 2019 John was picked for all regular-season games as well as playoffs.
+He posted a career-high seven special-teams tackles, and one more in the playoffs.

 Fullbacks are known as larger players as part of the team offense.
 Duties involve power running, pass-catching and blocking for the quarterback.